toxicharsh/toxicharsh/README.md

 - 👋 Hi, I’m @toxicharsh
-- 👀 I’m interested in ...web development
 - 🌱 I’m currently learning ...
-CSS and JAVAscript
+JavaScript and Python.
 - 📫 How to reach me ...harsh.meena.cse20@itbhu.ac.in is my email

 <!---